autogluon/autogluon/docs/tutorials/text_prediction/heterogeneous.md

-# Text Prediction - Mixed Data Type
+# Text Prediction - Heterogeneous Data Types
 :label:`sec_textprediction_heterogeneous`

-For real-world applications, text data are usually mixed with other common data types like numerical data and categorical data.
-Here, the `TextPrediction` task in AutoGluon handles the mix of multiple feature types, including text, categorical, and numerical.
+In your applications, your text data may be mixed with other common data types like numerical data and categorical data (which are commonly found in tabular data).
+The `TextPrediction` task in AutoGluon can train a single neural network that jointly operates on multiple feature types, including text, categorical, and numerical columns.
-Next, we will use the Semantic Textual Segmentation dataset that we have used to illustrate this functionality.
+Here we'll again use the [Semantic Textual Similarity](http://ixa2.si.ehu.es/stswiki/index.php/STSbenchmark) dataset to illustrate this functionality.